 Remove your magnet and set your touch plate aside, and you’re done!

-You may have some issues with using this touch probe in the X and Y direction if your end mill is
+You may have some issues with using your touch probe if your end mill is:

 If you get false detections when using your touch plate, double-check that the polarity of your wiring and the connector are correct.